quinn-dougherty/Portfolio/load/README.md

 I wrote this tool so that even if the data dump updated twice a week through the life of the project, the exploratory data analysis (EDA) and inference process wouldn't have to be slowed down for my team to update on that data.
+The project also involved basic machine learning in the XGBoost library and the aforementioned API, which was written in Flask.

 ```
 13:05:20:load:$> python main.py -h